 Neora Valley National Park

 The park reaches up to an elevation of 10600 ft at Rechela Danda, the highest point of Neora Valley National park, which borders Sikkim and Bhutan.
-The Neora River, the major water source of Kalimpong town.
+The Neora River is the major water source of Kalimpong town.

 Originating from an inaccessible snout of the park and can be visible from Rechila Danda.
 Jaributi, one of the most beautiful spots in Neora Valley, is an ideal place for viewing wildlife movements.
 The place has tremendous importance for medicinal plants that grow here in abundance.

-Neora Valley is extraordinarily rich in avifauna or the feathered animals.
-Due to its altitudinal variation ranging from 600ft to 10600 ft, various species of birds make the park a paradise for the bird watchers.
-Pheasants, Cuckoos, Minivets, Flycatchers, Maynas, Orioles, Owls, Parakeets, Partridges, Sunbirds, Swallows, Swifts and Woodpeckers would captivate one with their chirpy calls and enchanting colorful plumage display.
+Neora Valley is extraordinarily rich in avifauna or feathered animals.
+Due to its altitudinal variation ranging from 600ft to 10600 ft, various species of birds make the park a paradise for bird watchers.
+Pheasants, Cuckoos, Minivets, Flycatchers, Maynas, Orioles, Owls, Parakeets, Partridges, Sunbirds, Swallows, Swifts and Woodpeckers would captivate one with their chirpy calls and enchanting colourful plumage display.

-Nature has bestowed Neora Valley with a broad medley of butterflies, which provide a grand feast to the eyes with their ingrained splendor.
+Nature has bestowed Neora Valley with a broad medley of butterflies, which provide a grand feast to the eyes with their ingrained splendour.
 Kaiser-I-Hind and Krishna Peacock are amongst the most attractive butterflies found here.
-The self-sufficient eco-system of Neora Valley harbors a rich plethora of insects.
-A mammoth diversity of Spiders, Bugs, Beetles, Ants, and Bees parts a very important and complex eco-system of Neora Valley.
+The self-sufficient ecosystem of Neora Valley harbours a rich plethora of insects.
+A mammoth diversity of Spiders, Bugs, Beetles, Ants, and Bees plays an important part in this very important and complex ecosystem.

 The park can be entered from Lava, 30kms from Kalimpong and also from Samsing, 80kms from Siliguri.
 A six days trek through the forests comprising Samsing - Bhote Ghar - Thusum - Rechela - Alubari - Lava is an unforgettable thrilling experience.